 The most important source of cat fleas is newly emerged adult fleas from flea pupae in your house or yard.
 Homes with carpets and central heating provide ideal conditions for the year-round development of fleas.
 The highest numbers of flea eggs, larvae, and pupae will be found in areas of the house where pets spend the most time, such as their beds and furniture.

+"Even though fleas may be in your house, you probably will not see them."

 Even though fleas may be in your house, you probably will not see them.
 The eggs are tiny white specks the size of dust particles, while the larvae, which are somewhat larger, with dark heads and lighter bodies, migrate deep down in carpets, furniture, or cracks in floors away from the light.

-What effect do fleas have on my cat?
+How do fleas affect my cat?

 Many cats live with fleas but show minimal signs.
-However, the following problems can occur:

-• Some cats develop an allergy to flea bites, especially if they are repeatedly bitten.
+However, problems can occur.
+Some cats develop an allergy to flea bites, especially if they are repeatedly bitten.
 Flea allergic cats groom or scratch excessively after being bitten by even a single flea, and often develop skin infections secondary to this self-trauma.
+Lesions most often appear at the base of the tail.
+Excessive grooming may also result in removing all evidence of a flea infestation on your cat.
+To eliminate this possibility, your veterinarian may advise rigorous flea control even though no fleas can be found.